wrritam/full_stack_assessment_skeleton/docs/README.md

  docker-compose -f docker-compose.final.yml up --build -d
 ```

-- this is the new db container with your SQL script applied, now test your app
+- this is the new db container with your SQL script applied, now test your app, it should work exactly the same with this new replica database, this is how we will be runnning your app

-- your app should work fine as they are basically the same DB with same credentials and ports, otherwise something is wrong in the SQL script
+### submit the fork url

+- when you've committed everything needed to your github fork, please share the url with us, so we can review your submission